Cano and Alonso each homer twice as Mets beat Marlins 11-4

 START ME UP

-Mets manager Luis Rojas declined to say whether LHP Steven Matz (0-4, 9.00 ERA) will take his next scheduled turn Thursday.
+Rojas declined to say whether LHP Steven Matz (0-4, 9.00 ERA) will take his next scheduled turn Thursday.
 Because of the rotation’s struggles, Rojas said, the Mets may rely more heavily on their deep bullpen.

 TRAINER’S ROOM